Waste less this Easter!

 With lots of chocolatey treats and delicious food about as we get together to celebrate with family and friends, Easter can bring more than its fair share of rubbish!

-Even though there has been a huge reduction in Easter Egg packaging over the last few years, with between 80 and 90 million Easter eggs eaten in the UK each year, it still means that around 8,000 tonnes of packaging waste is created!
+Even though there has been a huge reduction in Easter egg packaging over the last few years, around 80 million Easter eggs are eaten in the UK each year, it still means that around 8,000 tonnes of packaging waste is created.
+If all the UK Easter eggs bought each year were laid out in a line, they could cover the length of Hadrian's Wall two and a half times!

 The good news is that is that it is possible to reduce the impact on your rubbish and recycling bins this Easter by using the handy tips below.